 The structure of the message goes like this:

-- First, we will ask where this objection in verse 14 comes from.
+We will first ask where this objection in verse 14 comes from.
 Why did anyone raise the question about the justice or righteousness of God?

 And we need to stress — because it is so often denied — that the issue Paul is dealing with in this chapter is election for our personal, eternal destinies — individual Jews and Gentiles, not just the Jewish people as a whole and the Gentile peoples, and eternal destinies, not just historical roles.
 The problem he is wrestling with is stated in verse 3: many of his Jewish kinsmen are accursed and cut off from Christ.
 That is what creates the crisis — not the historical role of a nation, but the eternal destiny of individual Jewish people who rejected the gospel as he preached from synagogue to synagogue.